Cheapest car insurance in Ohio for a bad driving record

 Cheapest car insurance in Ohio with multiple tickets

-The cheapest insurer for drivers with multiple traffic tickets is Erie Insurance, with rates averaging $1,231 or $103.
+Erie Insurance is the cheapest car insurance company for drivers with multiple traffic tickets, with rates averaging $1,231 or $103.

 This table shows Ohio drivers how much multiple tickets increase premiums.